 Click maps will show you if your page elements are in the best place or not.
 For example, if your CTA button is not in the hot area it means it’s not in the best place.

 This map shows how much of your page has been scrolled down.
 Usually, you should put your best content above the fold or the part of your page that is revealing first.
 If you don’t, your customers won’t scroll down your page.

 Using this type of heatmaps, we can find out where our customers paid most of their attention.
-Hover maps show where our customers move and hold their mouses.
+Hover maps show where our customers move and hold their mouse devices.
 This is directly relevant to their attention and what they are looking at.
-Therefore, this is more popular between all three and gathers more detailed information.
+Therefore, this is more popular among all three and gathers more detailed information.